BetonQuest/BetonQuest/documentation/User-Documentation/Compatibility.md

 #### NPC Kill: `npckill`

-NPC Kill objective requires the player to kill an NPC with the given ID.
-You can also define how many times an NPC has to be killed.
-Right after objective's name there must be na ID of the NPC.
-You can also add an amount by `amount:`.
+The NPC kill objective requires the player to kill a NPC with the given ID.
+You can also define how many times the NPC has to be killed.
+Right after the objective's name there must be the ID of the NPC.
+You can also add an amount with the `amount` keyword.
 You can use the `notify` keyword to display a message each time the player advances the objective, optionally with the notification interval after a colon.

 This objective has three properties: `amount`, `left` and `total`. `amount` is the amount of NPCs already killed, `left` is the amount of NPCs still needed to kill and `total` is the amount of NPCs initially required.

 !!! example
     ```YAML
-    npckill 16 amount:3 events:reward
+    npckill 16 amount:3 events:reward notify
     ```

 #### NPC Range: `npcrange`